miquella/vaulted/man/vaulted.1.md

   Outputs shell commands that load secrets for a vault into the shell.

 `load`
   Uses JSON provided to stdin to create or replace the content of a vault.
+See vaulted-load(1).

 `ls` / `list`
   Lists all vaults.
 See vaulted-ls(1).